All pupils in the Lakes Department follow a Thematic Curriculum. Teaching staff in the department continue to work together to create a differentiated

 Topics will use stories and fairy tales supported by props, symbols and individual communication aids.

-Assessment is measured via our Mayfield Steps on Solar that allows us to have a flexible approach to individual learning needs.
+Assessment is measured via our Mayfield Steps on Solar or through the early learning goal in 2Simple 2Build a Profile that allows us to have a flexible approach to individual learning needs.